denx20/Hoo-Ray/README.md

 cabal run matmul_ms_test -- +RTS -N
 ```

-We have deprecated the `-t` flag, so the way to time this function would be to use the `time` command. e.g. `time cabal run matmul_ms_test -- +RTS -N`.
+To time the execution of any program, use the `time` command (e.g. `time cabal run matmul_ms_test -- +RTS -N`).

 #### queue

 Runs the Hoo-Ray algorithm.
-More specifically, it generates the dependency graph for input program in master and dispatches jobs to be remotely executed on slave workers. **TODO: add more details here to give a full description of the Hoo-Ray algorithm**
+More specifically, it generates the dependency graph for input test program in master and dispatches jobs to be remotely executed on slave workers. **TODO: add more details here to give a full description of the Hoo-Ray algorithm**

 To start a remote slave worker, run